Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "He’ll be working with me," Marty said.
 "Like I said: Don’t trust him, trust *me.* I’ll keep him in line."

 Adam chuckled, and returned to the kitchen.
-"Reckon you will…" he said. *"After* our vacation though, right?"
+"Reckon you will…" he said. "*After* our vacation though, right?"

 "Yup.
 He has community service to finish first.
 Where are we going, anyway?"